|

 Baji You |

-| Lu Yan roaming in the clouds 3 |
+Lu Yan roaming in the clouds 3 |

-biyu mode, as Baji You; and to the latter, in mangong mode,4 by its more recent title, Xia Xian You (Embrace Immortal Roaming).5 In either case the sort of roaming described cannot be by ordinary walking or riding: it must be done by riding in the air, perhaps on a chariot or a crane, but more specifically on a breeze, or perhaps on clouds, as in the illustration at right.
-Although this illustration more specifically refers to the later Xia Xian You melody
+In either case the sort of roaming described cannot be by ordinary walking or riding: it must be done by riding in the air, perhaps on a chariot or a crane, but more specifically on a breeze, or perhaps on clouds, as in the illustration at right.
+Although this illustration more specifically refers to the later Xie Xian You melody (comment), since Zhu Quan's 1425 preface makes no mention of a specific person it perhaps might be appropriate here as well.

-Versions of Baji You survive in at least seven handbooks from Shen Qi Mi Pu (1425) through Zangchunwu Qinpu (1602) but then suddenly, except for a reprint of 1425 in Qinyuan Xinchuan Quanbian (1670), seem to disappear.6 Versions of Xia Xian You, i.e., the ones using mangong tuning, survive in over 20 handbooks from 1609 (where it is called Baji You) through 1931, where it is called Xia Xian You.7 Zha Fuxi's Guide is sometimes confused on these, mixing them in its lists, and also including a separate listing for The Spirit Roams to the Eight Boundaries (Shen You Baiji), though the melodies under this title actually belong with the other two listings.8
+Perhaps coincidentally, versions of Xie Xian You, i.e., the ones using mangong tuning, then quickly take over from the former melody, surviving in over 20 handbooks from 1609 (where it is called Baji You) through 1931, where it is called Xie Xian You.7 Zha Fuxi's Guide is sometimes confused on these, mixing them in its lists, and also including a separate listing for the title The Spirit Roams to the Eight Boundaries (Shen You Baji), though the melodies under this title actually belong with the other two listings.8

 Some of the later handbooks attribute the biyu mode Baji You to the Yellow Emperor.
-Some of those with the mangong mode Xia Xian You, in contrast, attribute it to the Tang dynasty recluse Lü Yan, who came to be counted as one of the eight immortals.9
+Some of those with the mangong mode Xie Xian You, in contrast, attribute it to the Tang dynasty recluse Lü Yan, who came to be counted as one of the eight immortals.9

 Technically the ba ji (eight corners or boundaries) are those to north, east, south and west plus the four intermediary directions, but this is also a term found in ancient Taoist writings to refer to everywhere.
 As for the Yellow Emperor, sources such as Liezi tell of his spirit roaming in the dream in which he travels to the land of the Huaxu Clan (see #3 Huaxu Yin), but these stories make no mention of ba ji (or liu he).
 And the Yingzhou10 of the section titles was thought to be an island in the Eastern Sea where immortals lived; the first emperor of the Qin dynasty (Qin Shi Huangdi) sent a mission there to search for the elixir of immortality.